 A CRIMINAL DEFENSE FOCUS

-Unlike firms that dabble in many areas of law, Cody solely practices criminal defense.
-He has handled thousands of criminal cases–from petty misdemeanors to serious violent felonies–and he thoroughly understands all the moving parts in a criminal case.
+Unlike firms that dabble in many areas of law, Cody focuses on criminal defense.
+He has many years of experience and has handled thousands of criminal cases–from petty misdemeanors to serious violent felonies–and he thoroughly understands all the moving parts in a criminal case.
 Criminal law is a vast area of law, and firms that juggle criminal law with other areas of law can lose sight of the small, technical details in a criminal case.
-By solely practicing criminal law, Cody closely monitors all developments in the field so that he can always get the best possible results for his clients.
+By focusing on criminal law, Cody closely monitors all developments in the field so that he can always get the best possible results for his clients.

 STRATEGIC, TAILORED REPRESENTATION

 After meeting to discuss the details of your case, NYC criminal defense attorney Cody Warner develops a fully customized defense strategy tailored to your particular charges, the unique facts of your case, and your personal risk tolerance.
 Cody thoroughly explains the rationale for the strategy so that you fully understand the plan and can provide feedback.
 A criminal case can be very fluid, with circumstances changing and new strategic opportunities arising, so Cody always monitors the progression of your case to look for ways to leverage a better outcome.

 Many people charged with a crime have no experience with the criminal justice system.
 As a result, they don’t know what to expect as their cases unfold.
 They are unfamiliar with court procedure, and they don’t know what sort of outcome they can reasonably expect given the specifics of their case.
 This uncertainty can create tremendous anxiety given the high stakes of a criminal prosecution.
 Cody is an NYC criminal defense lawyer who prioritizes honest, transparent communication with his clients so they can understand their options and make confident, well-informed decisions.